lynnjm7/ignorify/README.md

 uses the snippets that are provided by GitHub.
 The snippets that are used to generate the actual gitignore files are stored in `~/.ignorify/snippets`.

-This project serves two purposes, it lets me build utility that I've wanted for a while and it gives me a toy to play around with the Rust programming language from Mozilla.
+This project serves two purposes, it lets me build a utility that I've wanted for a while and it gives me a toy to play around with the Rust programming language.

 # Usage
 There are several different ways to use this app.
 For some instructions use